Holiday Christmas Brisket with Cran-Orange BBQ Sauce

 4. Rub Mustard & Seasonings on the Brisket

-Wrap the brisket in a couple of pieces of aluminum foil, then wrap a towel around the foiled brisket and place it inside a cooler.
+Wrap a towel around the foiled brisket and place it inside a cooler.
 Let it rest in the cooler for 2-3 hours.
 It will stay plenty warm, and this rest time will let the juices redistribute throughout the meat making this Christmas brisket juicy and tender.

 Cranberry-Orange Barbeque Sauce Instructions